 At inception of a contract, the Shire assesses if the contract contains or is a lease.
 A contract is or contains a lease, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-At the commencement date, a right of use asset is recognised at cost and lease liability at the present value of the lease payments that are not paid at that date.
+At the commen cement date, a right of use asset is recognised at cost and lease liability at the present value of the lease payments that are not paid at that date.
+The lease payments are discounted using that date.
 The lease payments are discounted using the interest rate implicit in the lease, if that rate can be readily determined.
 If that rate cannot be readily determined, the Shire uses its incremental borrowing rate.